Paragliding in Interlaken: Ultimate Guide, Costs & Booking Tips

 Paragliding in Interlaken is one of those rare travel experiences that genuinely lives up to the hype.
-The moment your feet leave the ground, and the entire Bernese Oberland opens beneath you, turquoise lakes, tiny chalet villages, snow-covered peaks and endless green valleys, Switzerland stops feeling like a postcard and starts feeling surreal.
-And the craziest part about paragliding here?
+The moment your feet leave the ground, the entire Bernese Oberland opens beneath you with turquoise lakes, tiny chalet villages, snow-covered peaks, and endless green valleys.
+It is the moment when Switzerland stops feeling like a postcard and starts feeling surreal.
+However, the craziest part about paragliding here?
 It does not feel terrifying in the way most people expect.
 There is no dramatic free-fall moment.

 It is also one of the experiences that has quietly become a highlight of almost every modern Switzerland tour package, not just because of the adrenaline, but because there is simply no other way to experience the Swiss Alps this intimately.
 More than scenic train rides, panoramic viewpoints, or even famous mountain excursions, paragliding offers a perspective on Switzerland that feels completely unreal.
 If you are wondering whether it is worth the hype, how scary it actually feels, what the experience costs, the best season to go, or whether beginners can do it safely, here is everything you need to know before booking your India to Switzerland flight.

-What Makes Interlaken One of the World’s Best Paragliding Locations
+Why Interlaken Is One of the World’s Best Paragliding Locations

-Interlaken’s geography is what makes the experience so extraordinary.
-The town sits between the turquoise waters of Lake Thun and Lake Brienz, surrounded by some of the most dramatic peaks in the Swiss Alps.
-When you launch from Beatenberg at around 1,350 metres, both lakes spread out beneath you while the Eiger, Mönch, and Jungfrau dominate the skyline ahead.
+Interlaken sits between the turquoise waters of Lake Thun and Lake Brienz, ringed by some of the most dramatic peaks in the Swiss Alps.
+Launch from Beatenberg at roughly 1,350 metres, and both lakes spread out beneath you while the Eiger, Mönch, and Jungfrau dominate the skyline ahead.

-What makes paragliding in Interlaken feel so surreal is how cinematic the entire flight becomes.
-You glide over alpine meadows, forests, lakes, and eventually the rooftops of Interlaken itself before landing right in the centre of town at Höhematte Park.
-Very few places in the world offer scenery this dramatic from takeoff to landing.
+The flight itself is cinematic from start to finish.
+You glide over alpine meadows, forests, and lakes before landing in the centre of town at Höhematte Park.
+Very few places in the world offer this much visual drama between takeoff and touchdown.

 How Tandem Paragliding Works: What to Expect